Category Archives: Business Communication

 Oliver James

-Some business leaders exhibit three difficult behaviors styles: Psychopathy, Narcissism, Machiavellianism, according to British psychologist and journalist, Oliver James.
+Some business leaders exhibit one or more of three difficult behavioral styles: Psychopathy, Narcissism, Machiavellianism, according to British psychologist and journalist, Oliver James.

 He called these people “triadic managers.”